Daniel Lidar: Research

 He has made numerous contributions to quantum computing and quantum control, and is the coeditor and coauthor of a book on quantum error correction.
 His current work focuses on adiabatic quantum computing and quantum annealing, areas where he has made widely cited contributions to studying the capabilities of the D-Wave Systems processors.
 His past interests include scattering theory and fractals.
 Lidar's research in quantum information processing has focused primarily on methods for overcoming decoherence.
 He wrote some of the founding papers on decoherence-free subspaces, most notably his widely cited paper "Decoherence-free subspaces for quantum computation", and their generalization, noiseless subsystems.
 These contributions were noted in his APS Fellow citation.
 He has also made major contributions to dynamical decoupling, in particular the invention of the concatenated dynamical decoupling (CDD) method.
 He has made a proposal to protect adiabatic quantum computation against decoherence, using dynamical decoupling, one of the only proposals to date dealing with error correction for the adiabatic model.
 Lidar has also worked on quantum algorithms, having written some of the pioneering papers in the subject on simulation of classical statistical mechanics and quantum chemistry.
 In his PhD work he made a widely cited observation on the limited scaling range of empirically observed fractals, which led to an exchange with Benoit Mandelbrot.

 Patents

-He holds four U.S. patents in the area of quantum computing.
+He holds several U.S. patents in the areas of quantum computing and optimization.